 We’ll touch on:

-When it comes to deciding what style of business headshots are right for your particular organization it can help to consider it from some of these angles….
+When it comes to deciding what style of business headshot photos are right for your particular organization it can help to consider it from some of these angles….

 Does the company website have a clean, modern, minimalist aesthetic?
 Then traditional studio headshot on a crisp, solid-color backdrop could make a lot of sense.